Introduction

 • Purpose: Collect, categorize, and analyze all ideas submitted by users to identify key insights and actionable feedback.

-• Format: Customer feedback data organized in a spreadsheet.
+• Format: User Aha feedback data organized in a spreadsheet.

 • Purpose: To uncover strengths, weaknesses, and opportunities for enhancing user experience and gaining a competitive advantage.